gatsbyjs/gatsby/docs/docs/add-seo-component.md

 }
 ```

-**Note:** `propTypes` are included in this example to help you ensure you’re getting all the data you need in the component, and to help serve as a guide while destructuring / using those props.
+**Note:** `propTypes` are included in this example to help you ensure you're getting all the data you need in the component, and to help serve as a guide while destructuring / using those props.

 As the SEO component should also be usable in other files, e.g. a template file, the component also accepts properties for which you set sensible defaults in the `SEO.defaultProps` section.
 This way the information you put into `siteMetadata` gets used every time unless you define the property explicitly.